fDero/IssuuDownloader/README.md

 A python commandline tool to download entire batches of documents concurrently from [issuu.com](https://issuu.com) in the form of pdf files.
 The downloading process of such files relies on the web-api of [Issuu To PDF Download Tool](https://issuudownload.com).
-In cases where such web-api refuses to serve download requests, a back-up system is in place to handle pdf-conversion of issuu-document locally.

 ### Why IssuuDownloader?
 I developed this thing as a side-project after a friend of mine told me it was extremely time-consuming to